JasperFx/marten/docs/events/projections/multi-stream-projections.md

 ::: tip
 This may change again in V6 (sigh), but we have replaced the earlier nomenclature of "ViewProjection" and renamed this concept as
-`MultiStreamAggregation` to hopefully be more intention revealing.
+`MultiStreamProjection` to hopefully be more intention revealing.
 :::

 ::: warning